Hammersmith Bridge has been closed while undergoing a complete refurbishment.

 Opened by the Prince of Wales in June 1887, Hammersmith Bridge is a complex feat of Victorian engineering built using a combination of cast iron, wrought iron and 999 individual wooden plates.
 It features structural copulas and seven crests.
-It's also London’s lowest bridge, with a water clearance of just 12 feet at high tide, and the capital’s weakest bridge, which is why weight restrictions have been in place since 2015.
+It's also London’s lowest bridge, with a water clearance of just 12 feet at high tide, and one of the capital’s weakest bridges, which is why weight restrictions have been in place since 2015.

 The original cost to build the bridge was £82,117.
 That is equivalent to £10.6 million today.